Modified Transcript of “How Do You Defend Guilty People?” for Hearing Impaired

 Danny Glover practices law in Eastern North Carolina.
 In 2015 Danny was again named to SuperLawyers North Carolina.
 As the 2014-2015 President of the the North Carolina Advocates for Justice, Danny is a regular commentator on the laws, pending legislative bills and court systems in North Carolina.

-Danny is a graduate of the University of North Carolina School of Law and has 24 years of legal experience helping people with legal issues in North Eastern North Carolina.
+Danny is a graduate of the University of North Carolina School of Law and has over 26 years of legal experience helping people with legal issues in North Eastern North Carolina.

 For a confidential consultation, free of charge, please contact Glover Law Firm at: